nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![Recall Step 6](images/RecallStep6.png)

 Step 7.
 The user now executes `delete 1`.
 As before, `Logic#addCommandString("delete 1")` is called, adding this command string to the `CommandStringStash`.
-Since `delete 1` already exists in the `CommandStringStash`, the older version of this command string is purged from the stash.
+Since this command string already exists in the `CommandStringStash`, the older version of it is purged from the stash.

 ![Recall Step 7](images/RecallStep7.png)